Running A Business

 Each new business owner will face unique challenges and roadblocks during the first year.
 For some people, the idea of managing the company’s ledgers and tax forms is overwhelming.
 For others, managing employees or handling customer feedback can create stress.

-However, if you can identify and admit your weaknesses, you can take steps to resolve them or at least mitigate their risks.
-The best way to survive your first year in business and to continue growing for years to come is always to be eager to learn—even if it’s from your mistakes.
+However, if you can identify and admit what you need to learn, you can take steps to resolve mitigate any risks.
+The best way to survive your first year in business and to continue growing for years to come is always to be eager to learn—knowing that some of that learning is going to come from making mistakes.

 About the author